-Once we know the potential corridor we will provide everyone with the opportunity to get involved and help shape the final project.
+Now we have established the corridor we will provide everyone with the opportunity to get involved and help shape the final project.
+In the next stage we will continue to engage a wide group of stakeholders to help us identify all the information we require in order to shortlist viable routes.
 We will consult widely before making any decisions on the routeâ€™s location.
 We will then consult again, asking for your feedback on more detailed plans before we submit the planning application to build the scheme.

 |Autumn 2017||Commitment by the Chancellor for construction to commence on the missing link before the end of the Road Investment Strategy (RIS2) in 2025|